jzuhone/pyxsim/doc/source/spectra.rst

 velocity field of the source.
-This is done by specifying the ``normal`` keyword argument, which can be either be a string corresponding to one of the coordinate axes (e.g. "x", "y", or "z"), or a 3-vector of the form ``[a, b, c]`` that specifies the normal direction to the source:
+This is done by specifying the ``normal`` keyword argument, which can be either be a string corresponding to one of the coordinate axes (e.g. "x", "y", or "z"), or a 3-vector of the form ``[a, b, c]`` that specifies the normal direction to the source.
+This will pick out the component of the velocity along the sight line from each cell or particle and Doppler-shift the spectrum from that volume element before adding it to the total summed spectrum.

 .. code-block:: python